 Principle 2: ACNC staff will follow policies and procedures in carrying out their duties

-- Subject only to clause 19, ACNC policies and procedures will be followed by all ACNC staff.
+- Subject only to the following paragraph, ACNC policies and procedures will be followed by all ACNC staff.

 - Contractors, officers, and other employees will also follow all ATO and ACNC policies and procedures when specified in their contracts.